 Simon's Town boasts a naval museum, a fascinating toy museum, dockside seafood restaurants and quaint curiosity shops.

-Beyond the naval base and yacht marina (False Bay Yacht Club) is Cape Town's famous penguin colony at Boulder's Beach and a string of exquisite, sheltered coves for warm-water swimming.
+Beyond the naval base and yacht marina of False Bay Yacht Club is Cape Town's famous penguin colony at Boulder's Beach and a string of exquisite, sheltered coves for warm-water swimming.

 A little further south in the Table Mountain National Park lies Cape Point at the south-western tip of Africa, where you'll find zebra, eland, springbok, bontebok, bushbuck, ostrich, baboons and other game to be viewed.

 Our sparkling waters, white sandy beaches, rocky shores and unique mountain backdrop offer something for everyone.
-There are safe swimming beaches and sheltered tidal pools, wild, crashing waves and world-class surf spots.
-We have sunshine – lots of it – the whole year round, even in winter when warm and windless blue-sky days often stretch into weeks between brief, wild storms.
-When the summer trade winds blow there is always a sheltered spot to catch a suntan.
-In autumn and winter the Southern Right and Humpback whales visit…you can watch their antics as you breakfast on the deck.
+There are safe swimming beaches and sheltered tidal pools, thundering waves and world-class surf spots.
+We have sunshine - lots of it - the whole year round, even in winter when warm and windless blue-sky days often stretch into weeks between brief, wild storms.
+When the summer trade winds blow, you can always find a sheltered spot to catch a suntan; in autumn and winter the Southern Right and Humpback whales visit…watch their antics as you breakfast on the deck.

 Situated in the Table Mountain National Park, we have many wonderful hikes and superlative coastal strolls to suit all levels of fitness.
-The mountain chain is criss-crossed by trail-running routes with spectacular and ever-changing views, and of course it’s a natural magnet for paragliders as well as rock-climbers, who can challenge themselves at all levels of difficulty on either sandstone cliffs or granite boulders.
+The mountain chain is criss-crossed by trail-running routes with spectacular and ever-changing views.
+It’s a magnet for paragliders as well as rock-climbers, who can challenge themselves at all grades of difficulty on either sandstone cliffs or granite boulders.

-Our coastline offers surfing spots to suit all skill-levels, stand-up paddling (SUP), sea-kayaking, catamaran-sailing and kite-surfing.
+Our coastline offers surfing spots for everyone, stand-up paddling, sea-kayaking, catamaran-sailing and kite-surfing.
 You can snorkel, spearfish, scuba-dive on old wrecks, charter a yacht or go deep-sea game fishing.
 You can try angling from the rocks or shark-cage diving…or canter a horse along beautiful white-sand beaches.

 From the picturesque fishing harbour of Kalk Bay to the Victorian naval base at Simon's Town, from Surfer’s Corner to the famous penguin colony at Boulders Beach, you’ll need a lifetime to explore it all.
 Beware…this is truly a place you could fall in love with!